ArchipelagoMW/Archipelago/worlds/luigismansion/docs/en_Luigi's Mansion.md

 ## What does randomization do to this game?

-When it comes to Luigi's Mansion, randomization changes the locations of Mario's Items, door keys and element medallions, as well as all the treasure bundles that are found in chests.
+When it comes to Luigi's Mansion, randomization changes the locations of Mario's Items, door keys and element medallions, as well as all the treasures that are found in chests.
 This primarily changes the route the player must take through the game.

 The Randomizer allows you to set different goals and modify the game in several other ways